 Existing wood block floors: Modul'up may be installed on existing wood block floors except for wood blocks laid at ground floor level.
 Blocks should be securely bonded to the base, smooth, even and free of any oil or wax based finishes.
 If necessary, the blocks should be sanded to remove any contaminants and/or unevenness between the blocks.
 If any doubt exists, contact Forbo Flooring Technical Services for advice.

 Raised access floors: Floor panels must be securely fixed with a maximum height difference between adjacent panels of 1mm.
-Gaps between panel edges should not exceed 3mm. (there is a potential of grin through of the RAF on a compact sheet material)
+Gaps between panel edges should not exceed 3mm.

 Installation

 Direction of laying